 Jefferson County Sheriff’s Office — Golden, Colorado

 Seven years had passed since Columbine.
-During that time Jeffco, had been releasing evidence to the public piece-by-piece, responding to various “Open Records Act” requests: documents from the diversion programs Left and Right were in, or print-outs of their AOL pages.
+During that time, the county sheriff had been steadily releasing evidence to the public piece-by-piece, in response to various “Open Records Act” requests: documents from the diversion programs Left and Right were in, or print-outs of their AOL pages.
 Nothing that significant.
 But every time they issued a release, the list of exhibits that remained locked up in Jeffco’s vault got shorter and shorter, until finally there were only two major pieces of evidence left undisclosed — the infamous “basement tapes,” along with the shooters’ journals.

 The Denver Post had been suing for access to both since 2001, but since the tapes and the journals were seized directly from the shooters’ homes on the afternoon of the attack, the parents of the shooters — as owners of the searched residences — argued that releasing them was their decision to make.
 And they wanted the items to stay sealed.